kauffecup/kauffecup.github.io/posts/_posts/2015-08-11-bluemix-github-devops-integration.markdown

 layout: post
 title: "Building a Bluemix Pipeline with GitHub"
 tags: bluemix
+description: >
+  How to set up a continuous delivery Pipeline connected to GitHub in IBM Bluemix.
+Build stage, test stage, deploy stage... you name it!
 ---

 Continuous delivery is awesome.
 Nothing beats the ease of delivering code and